chuyaowang/obsidian/Biology/MIT Computational Biology/Appendix/MLE vs. Bayesian Parameter Estimation.md

 ### Null Hypothesis Significance Testing

 Similarly, we cannot talk about the probability of a hypothesis being true because a hypothesis is not random.
-Instead, we talk about the probability of the null hypothesis being true given the data.
+Instead, we talk about the probability of observing the data given the null hypothesis

 $$
 L(Null) = p(D|Null)